CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 For detailed instructions on how to configure an app to expose web API, see [Microsoft documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-expose-web-apis).

-### Map Azure AD application roles to CluedIn roles
+### Map Microsoft Entra application roles to CluedIn roles

-After you have created your application registration and attached it to your CluedIn instance, you can create the application roles on the Azure AD side.
+After you have created your application registration and attached it to your CluedIn instance, you can create the application roles on the Microsoft Entra side.
 These roles will be translated into the CluedIn platform roles and assigned to the users after they sign in to the application for the first time.

-**To map Azure AD application roles to CluedIn roles**
+**To map Microsoft Entra application roles to CluedIn roles**

 1. In the Azure portal, in **App registrations**, select your application.
 1. Select **App roles**.